00mjk/isomorfeus-project/docs/get_started_web.md

 $ docker-compose up
 ```
 and start the build of the containers (takes a while) and after that the containers themselves.
 Once the container are started continue below.

-If your are on macOS, be aware that the container generated node_modules directory in the project root works for the containers only.
-If you want to work without using containers on macOS again, you must delete the node_modules directory and execute `yarn install` again.

 ### Editing your first component
 Then open browser at [http://localhost:5000](http://localhost:5000).